A von Neumann algebraic approach to Quantum Theory on curved spacetime: Introduction

 In part 2 (sections \ref{S7}-\ref{S9}) we consider local von Neumann algebras constructed from appropriate representations of Bosonic $\mathrm{CCR}$ algebras.
-Two questions are addressed here: Firstly an identification of those states which yield ``good'' representations of such algebras, and secondly a consideration of the extent to which the applications of Orlicz space geometry to AQFT, as demonstrated in \cite{LM} for the Minkowski space setting, can be carried over to the curved setting.
-In part 3 we finally discuss conclusions and options for further development.
+Here our work is guided by three questions: Firstly an identification of those states which yield ``good'' representations of such algebras, secondly to show that some of the common examples of nets of of local von Neumann algebras do in fact describe a locally covariant quantum field theory in the sense of \cite[Definition 2.1]{BFV}, and thirdly to investigate the the extent to which the applications of Orlicz space geometry to AQFT, as demonstrated in \cite{LM} for the Minkowski space setting, can be carried over to the curved setting.
+So the fact that we here employ a construction similar to that given in Sorkin-Johnson state construction, stems from our desire to demonstrate that the well-established examples in the literature align with our approach.